AARP's Top Picks for San Antonio

 Stay at an Historic Hotel

 The elegant Menger Hotel is the oldest continuously operating hotel west of the Mississippi.
-Built in 1859, the five-story hotel is just steps away from the Alamo on Alamo Plaza.
-It's also a block from the Children's Museum and the shops at the River Walk.
-The hotel features the popular Colonial Room Restaurant and the historic Menger Bar, which is a replica of London's House of Lord's Pub.
-So even if you can't stay here, you can have a drink at the bar.
-Over the years, the hotel has hosted such notables as Sam Houston, Gens.
-Lee and Grant, and Presidents McKinley, Taft and Eisenhower.
+Built in 1859, the five-story hotel is just steps away from the Alamo, on Alamo Plaza.
+It’s also just a block from the Shops at Rivercenter and close to other family-friendly attractions along the River Walk.
+The hotel features the popular and always proper Colonial Room Restaurant and the historic Menger Bar, a replica of London’s House of Lord’s Pub.
+Even if you don’t stay at the hotel, you can order a drink at the bar and take a self-guided tour of the property using a map the hotel provides online.
+Over the years, the hotel has hosted such notables as Gens.
+Lee and Grant and Presidents McKinley, Taft, Eisenhower and Clinton.
 Fun fact: Teddy Roosevelt recruited Rough Riders in the Menger Bar.

 -